dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   _Full Name_ The users full name.
 Should only allow letters.
 No more than 30 characters minimun of 2 characters.

-**Extra Credit:**
-Logged in users should be able to view edit their registration data.
-Edits must be validated before being saved.

 **Processing the registration**

 *   Again, decide whether to self-process or use a separate validation page.